 - There is a goal at all elementary grades of at least 90 minutes of literacy instruction daily.

-- Teachers use the Houghton Mifflin Reading program which incorporates writing, grammar, spelling and various other resources to assist in meeting and exceeding the new standards.
+- Teachers use the Houghton Mifflin Reading program, which incorporates writing, grammar, spelling and various other resources to assist in meeting and exceeding the Common Core State Standards.
 Teachers supplement this curriculum with other non-fiction reading opportunities.

-- Math instruction is taught using the Houghton Mifflin Go Math!
-Program, which is aligned with the Common Core.
+Math instruction is taught using the Houghton Mifflin Go Math!
+Program, which is aligned with the Common Core State Standards.
 It includes the use of manipulatives, direct instruction, and many opportunities for enrichment.

-- Science is also integrated into literacy and math.
+- Science is integrated into literacy and math.

-- Students study social studies with the use of a Houghton Mifflin textbook (in first and second grades), leveled reading books, field experiences, and research projects.
+Students study social studies using the Houghton Mifflin textbook (in first and second grades), leveled reading books, field experiences, and research projects.

 Specialist Enrichment Classes